danlhennessy/homelab-k8s/Kubernetes/choices/networking-cluster.md

 or

-AKS + Azure CNI w/ Cilium
-(Currently no Hubble or gateway API or App gateway ingress)
+AKS + Azure CNI w/ Cilium (Assign IP addresses from Virtual Network not Overlay Network) (Currently no Hubble or gateway API)

 or